agentOfChaos/oversized_syringe/README.md

 ("the game" being Re;Birth 1 and 2, steam version)
-* The original game file and the rebuilt version have the same size in bytes, however, the internal structure is a tad bit different, and thus they have different checksums
+* The original game file and the rebuilt version have the same size in bytes, however, the internal structure is a tad bit different, and thus they have different checksums.
+I blame that on the different ordering of the nodes in the Huffman tree, but that's absolutely not a problem.
 * Anyway, after unpacking, the recursive checksums of the extracted folders do match
-* TODO: test it against the actual game
+* Tests against the actual game still are ongoing, but, so far, no errors.

 # Usage